 If you’re a farmer, fruit or vegetable harvester, or have a nut or fruit orchard, you’ll see both Norway and Roof rat-size holes on the ground or at the base of plants, if you’ve got a nest.
 Look for chewed up leaves, stems, and bites on fruiting plants.
 Often times, Roof rats will climb up the vertical length of a tree trunk to get to citrus, leaving them hollowed out with only their rind or sour fruit left behind.

 Roof rats love to climb trunks of trees, using the thick leaf and branch coverage to secure rat pups in their nest and as a way to travel onto rooftops, walls, and utility wire.
+On the Gulf Coast of the US you will find palm rats living in the dead fronds of palm trees.
 Rats can jump from a tree that’s 4 feet above a roof.
 Norway rats can climb trees as well, but are less suited and will give up on that task quickly, unless there’s something yummy worth climbing for.

 Norway rats prefer to stay on the ground floor near basements and building foundations.
 Bushes are perfect for these pests to reach and crawl up into.
 Thick bushes provide the perfect coverage for rats to go back and forth quickly to gain materials and build their nests.